 Flagstaff fall foliage season usually starts in late September and lasts throughout October.
-In some years, you can still catch a glimpse of spectacular foliage in the first half of November, especially. south of the city, closer to Sedona.
-However, October will be your best bet to see the peak leaf-peeping time in the area.
+In some years, you can still catch a glimpse of spectacular foliage in the first half of November, especially, south of the city, closer to Sedona.
+However, October will be your best bet to see the peak color-change in the area.
 Generally, in Arizona, fall foliage season can stretch through November and even into December.

 Best places to see fall foliage

-Due to the stunning views of the San Francisco Peaks, covered with yellow aspens, Arizona Snowbowl is the top leaf-peeping destination in Flagstaff.
-Take the scenic Aspen Nature Loop near the base of Arizona Snowbowl ski resort, an easy 1.8-mi (2.8-km) hike.
-Bikers could enjoy a leisurely 7-mile (11-km) ride up Snowbowl Road where yellow and green landscapes are created by aspens mixed with pines.
+Because of the stunning views of the San Francisco Peaks, covered with yellow aspens, Arizona Snowbowl is the top leaf-peeping destination in Flagstaff.
+Take the scenic Aspen Nature Loop near the base of Arizona Snowbowl ski resort, an easy 1.8 mi (2.8 km) hike.
+Bikers could enjoy a leisurely 7 mi (11 km) ride up Snowbowl Road, where yellow and green landscapes are created by aspens mixed with pines.
 At the end of Snowbowl Road, you can take the Scenic Chairlift to enjoy panoramic views of the mountains.

-Aspen Corner, located about 6.5 miles (10 km) up Snowbowl Road, is one of the most photographed places in Flagstaff.
+Aspen Corner, located about 6.5 mi (10 km) up Snowbowl Road, is one of the most photographed places in Flagstaff.
 Bright yellow aspens in their full glory are a must-see in October.

 San Francisco Peaks

-3.4-mile (5.5-km) Inner Basin Trail is one of the most popular hikes near Flagstaff.
-Yellow aspens are very showy with evergreens on the background.
+The 3.4 mi (5.5 km) Inner Basin Trail is one of the most popular hikes near Flagstaff.
+Yellow aspens are very showy with evergreens in the background.
 The main highlight of the trail is Lockett Meadow.
 This aspen grove features campsites and picture-perfect picnic spots.
 However, make sure you arrive at the trailhead early due to heavy traffic during fall foliage season.
-Hart’s Prairie Preserve located at the base of the San Francisco Peaks is another perfect fall biking destination that can be reached by Hart Prairie Road, past beautiful aspen, radiant with fall colors.
+Hart’s Prairie Preserve, located at the base of the San Francisco Peaks, is another perfect fall biking destination, which can be reached by Hart Prairie Road.
+On your ride, you will pass beautiful aspens, radiant with fall colors.

-Flagstaff Arboretum is a 200-acre (80-ha) botanical garden that is located at elevation 7.150 feet.
+Flagstaff Arboretum is a 200 ac (80 ha) botanical garden that is located at an elevation 7,150 feet.
 This vast park is home to over 2,500 species of mountainous flora.
-The trees transform the arboretum into the golden foliage oasis that is perfect for a weekend family outing.
-The park features a pumpkin trail and many kids' activities.
+The trees transform the arboretum into a golden foliage oasis, which is perfect for a weekend family outing.
+The park features a pumpkin trail and many activities for kids.

 Oak Creek Canyon

 Surrounded by beautiful nature, the city of Flagstaff is especially attractive throughout October.
-Vibrant colors transform the downtown Heritage Square, which is a perfect place to sit back and enjoy a warm fall day, getting ready for your hiking adventure.
+Vibrant colors transform the downtown Heritage Square, which is a perfect place to sit back and enjoy a warm fall day while getting ready for your next hiking adventure.